russellbits/Writing/Poetry/in-between-dreamy-guesses/poem.md

+---
-# In Between Dreamy Guesses
+title: In Between Dreamy Guesses
+date:
+tags: ["lessons","work","dead"]
+---

 perhaps you’re washing a dish when a bird out the window catches your attention or